 Orioles rally to top Red Sox 5-4 for 7th straight win

+“He throws mid-90s with a disgusting changeup,” Orioles starter Dean Kremer said.
+“He’s basically Félix from shoulder height.”

+It wasn’t clear if that was a reference to Cano’s arm slot when he releases the ball or the difference in height between the 6-foot-4 right-hander and the 6-foot-8 Bautista.
+The bottom line is they’ve both been effective.

-BALTIMORE (AP) — Ramón Urías hit a two-run double in the fourth inning, and the Baltimore Orioles rallied from a four-run deficit against Chris Sale, beating the Boston Red Sox 5-4 on Monday night for their seventh straight victory.
+Ramón Urías hit a two-run double in the fourth, and the Orioles rallied from a four-run deficit against Chris Sale.
+Masataka Yoshida had three hits for Boston.

 Casas opened the scoring with a solo homer in the second, and after an RBI single by Alex Verdugo the following inning, Devers hit a two-run shot to make it 4-0.